-Madama Butterfly had its Met and U.S. premiere in 1907 in grand fashion, with Puccini in the audience and Enrico Caruso and Geraldine Farrar in the lead roles.
+Madama Butterfly had its Met and U.S. premieres in 1907 in grand fashion, with Puccini in the audience and Enrico Caruso and Geraldine Farrar in the lead roles.
 Puccini always maintained that Farrar's voice was too small for the part, yet she sang it here to great audience approval 139 times over the next 15 years.
-In 1922 Joseph Urban designed a production that lasted for 36 years.
+In 1922, Joseph Urban designed a production that lasted for 36 years.
 Temporarily off the boards during World War II, Madama Butterfly returned to the Met stage in 1946 and was served well by Licia Albanese (72 performances) and Dorothy Kirsten (68 performances) for the following decade and a half.
-In a 1958 production (with Antonietta Stella in the title role), Yoshio Aoyama and Motohiro Nagasaka famously dispensed with the holes in the rice-paper walls that were specified in the libretto for Act II, calling that touch "wholly un-Japanese."
-This production showcased such stars as Renata Tebaldi, Renata Scotto (debut, 1965), Teresa Stratas, Pilar Lorengar, Martina Arroyo, Raina Kabaivanska, Leontyne Price, and Diana Soviero, and was replaced by Giancarlo del Monaco's 1994 production, featuring Catherine Malfitano as the heroine.
-The current production, by Anthony Minghella, opened the Met's 2006-07 season.
+In a 1958 production (with Antonietta Stella in the title role), director and designer Yoshio Aoyama and Motohiro Nagasaka famously dispensed with the holes in the rice-paper walls that were specified in the libretto for Act II, calling that touch "wholly un-Japanese."
+This production showcased such stars as Renata Tebaldi, Renata Scotto (debut, 1965), Teresa Stratas, Pilar Lorengar, Martina Arroyo, Raina Kabaivanska, Leontyne Price, and Diana Soviero.
+A new staging by Giancarlo del Monaco opened in 1994, featuring Catherine Malfitano as the title heroine.
+The current production by Anthony Minghella opened the Met's 2006-07 season with James Levine conducting Cristina Gallardo-Domâs and Marcello Giordani in the leading roles.